kevinlawler/NSDate-TimeAgo/README.md

 ## Migration 2014.04.12

-NSDate-TimeAgo has merged with DateTools.
+NSDate+TimeAgo has merged with DateTools.
 DateTools is the parent project and Matthew York is the project head.

 This project is now part of DateTools.
-Please go to https://github.com/MatthewYork/DateTools
+Please visit https://github.com/MatthewYork/DateTools

 This repo is here in archive form.